 Yes, winning students from previous years are eligible to participate in subsequent contests.
 The entry submitted must be new and different from your previous winning entry.

 If I didn’t win a prize, can I still find out how well I did in the Contest?

 Because we receive so many entries, it is not possible to give individual feedback on entries.
 We realize that feedback is a vital part of becoming a better thinker and writer.
 For this reason, we encourage students to seek comments and feedback from teachers and other advisers before submitting their entry.

 No. Titles are not required for entries and will not be part of the evaluation process.

 Will my entry be disqualified if I go over the word limit?

 Unfortunately, yes.
 This is required to help ensure no entry has an unfair advantage over another due to length.
 Please adhere to the 800 word limit as given.

 Do I need a Works Cited section/page with my entry?

-We do not expect or require a Works Cited page or section for Contest entries.
-If you use quotes from individuals or research, simple citations will suffice.
+We do not require a Works Cited page or section for Contest entries, but we have provided a “Sources” box for you to use.
+If you use quotes from individuals or research, simple citations in your essay will suffice as well.
 For example: